nushell/nu_scripts/misc/password_generator/ReadMe.md

 # Nushell Password Generator "nupass"

-This nushell command gets three words from a dictionary file (English with some Japanese words added by @rickcogley) less than or equal to a given parameter's length, then separates them with some random symbols and numbers.
+This nushell command randomly retrieves three words from a dictionary file (English with Japanese words added by @rickcogley) less than or equal to a given parameter's length, formats the words randomly with capitalization, then separates the words with some random symbols and numbers to return a password.

 To use: